emacs-helm/helm/README.md

   everywhere with `helm-find-files`.
 - `helm-apropos`: enhanced apropos for functions and variables that `C-h` commands provide.
-- `Grep`: launch from any helm file commands; supports backends `grep`, `ack-grep`, `git-grep`, `ag` and custom implementation of `pt`.
+- `Grep`: launch from any helm file commands; supports back-ends `grep`, `ack-grep`, `git-grep`, `ag` and custom implementation of `pt`.
 - `helm-gid`: Helm interface for `gid` from